akuhara/MC3deconv/README.md

 ---

-# Samples
+# Sample datasets
-There are some sample data, which may be useful for testing the program.
+There are two sample datasets, which may be useful for testing the program.
+These are the same data as used in Akuhara et al. (2019)

 * Sample1: Synthetic data in `sample1`
 * Sample2: Real OBS data in `sample2`